Getting Started with Flipgrid

 Flipgrid is a video discussion platform that helps educators see and hear from every student in class and foster a fun and supportive social learning environment.
 Keep reading to learn the Flipgrid basics and sign up for FREE Flipgrid PD anytime!

-When you set up your free educator account at Flipgrid.com, you’ll first create a Grid for your class.
-Grids are the canvas you will use to post discussion Topics, to which your students will share short video Responses.
+Once you set up your free educator account at Flipgrid.com, you’ll first create a Grid for your class.
+Within your Grid you will post discussion prompts for your students, called Topics, which serve as the stimulus for your students’ video Responses.

 Step 1: Create a Grid

 A Grid is the “home” for your class in Flipgrid, and you can create as many Grid’s as you want.
 Within your Grid you can post unlimited discussion prompts.
 We call those Topics.

 Grid Community Types

-(1) School Email: if your students use a school email, choose this option to allow only those within your school domain to access the Grid.
-After entering your Flip Code, students will authenticate using their school email.
+(1) School Email: if your students use a school email, choose this option to allow only those within your school domain to access your Grid.

 (2) Student ID List: if your students do not have a school email, choose this option to create a class list.
-After entering your Flip Code, each student will authenticate using a unique student ID of your choosing, which can be as simple as any 2+ alphanumeric identifier that you decide); you can also print out unique QR codes for each student so all they need to do is scan to enter.
+Students will authenticate using a unique student ID of your choosing, which can be as simple as 2+ letters or numbers.

 (3) PLC and Public: if you are creating a Grid for adults outside your school district, choose this option to allow any person with your Flip Code access to your Grid.
-Participants will need to authenticate with a Microsoft or Google email in order to add a video.
+Participants will need to authenticate with a Microsoft or Google email in order to post a video Response.

 Step 2: Add Topics

-Check out the Disco Library for thousands of age- and subject-specific ideas from your fellow Flipgrid Educators.
+Explore the Disco Library for thousands of age- and subject-specific Topic prompts that you can add to your Grid!

 Step 3: Share your Grid and collect videos from your students.

-Students can access the Grid on any computer with a webcam or on a tablet/mobile device via our free mobiles apps (iOS and Android).
-Simply share your unique Flip Code.
+Once you have set up your Grid and created your first Topic, share your Grid’s Flip Code with your students.
 You can also copy/paste a link to your Grid in Google Classroom, Microsoft Teams, Schoology, or whatever you use to communicate with your class.